ELITE AGENT MAGAZINE

-Article by R & R Property Featured in ELITE AGENT Magazine
+R & R Property Article

-A Snap Shot into the Life of a Rural Real Estate Agent
+A Snap Shot into the Life of a Rural Real Estate Agent.

-I grew up in the country, it is in my blood, and combined with my passion for real estate, I have the perfect job as a rural real estate agent.
+I grew up in the country, it is in my

 The life of a rural real estate agent is varied and unpredictable.
 A ‘normal’ day can include standard residential inspections then escalate to an all-out 4WD adventure!
 On the day you wear a skirt and heels to the office nothing is surer then a client turning up, without an appointment, wanting to be shown a rural property.
 We always keep boots and a hat in the car, obviously a four wheel drive, for this reason.